Dale Moss: The Bachelorette

 In July 2020, Moss was named one of 42 potential single men chosen to compete for Clare Crawley on season 16 of the ABC dating competition show The Bachelorette.
 He eventually made the cast and received the "first impression rose" on the first episode of the season.
 Crawley selected Moss as her partner in the fourth episode and left the show as a couple before the season's end.

 Personal life

 Moss serves as a global ambassador for the Special Olympics, after being inspired by his older sister who has an intellectual and physical disability.
 He was engaged to Clare Crawley until their split in January 2021, reuniting a month later.
 They broke up for good in September 2021.
-In 2022, he began dating older former Goldman Sachs asset and wealth management executive and HGTV home designer Galey Alix Gravenstein, but they broke up two and a half years later in 2024.
+In 2022, he began dating former Goldman Sachs asset and wealth management executive and HGTV home designer Galey Alix Gravenstein, but they broke up two and a half years later in 2024.